Bournemouth Rowing Club

 Bournemouth Rowing Club, formerly known as Westover and Bournemouth Rowing Club, was founded in 1865 and is the oldest club in Bournemouth.
 It competes in coastal rowing regattas organised by the Hants and Dorset Amateur Rowing Association on the South Coast of England.
-The club used to be located next to the Central Pier on the West Beach, but was evicted by Bournemouth Borough Council to make way for redevelopment.
-The club now operates out of a shared boathouse on the river Stour at Iford.
+The club now operates out of a shared boathouse on the river Stour at Iford and is affiliated to British Rowing.